Monster Hunter's Survival Guide

-The Monster Hunters Survival Guide is a comic book miniseries written by John Paul Russ, and Illustrated by Shawn McCauley and Anthony Spay.
+The Monster Hunters Survival Guide is a comic book miniseries written by John Paul Russ, and illustrated by Shawn McCauley and Anthony Spay.
 It was published by Zenescope Entertainment in July 2011.
-A paperback was published on August 9, 2011.
+A paperback was published on August 9 of the same year.

 Film adaptation

 A feature film was announced in November 2011, produced by Simon Kinberg through his Genre Films banner.
 Dwayne Johnson was set to star in the film.